May Fourth Square

+The "May Wind", the iconic sculpture of May Fourth Square, is one of the landmarks of Qingdao in the new century.
+The color is Chinese red and the shape is a spiraling wind.
+Its simple lines and heavy texture show the image of "strong wind" rising from the sky, reflecting the patriotic spirit and national strength of the May Fourth Movement against imperialism and feudalism.
+Written by Huang Zhen, the sculpture is 30 meters high, 27 meters in diameter and weighs more than 500 tons, making it the largest "steel" urban sculpture in China.

+On June 9–10, 2018, the 18th meeting of the Council of Heads of State of the Shanghai Cooperation Organization (SCO) was held in Qingdao, Shandong.
+The Qingdao summit was also the first summit of heads of state held after the expansion of the SCO membership.
+A sculpture of the SCO Qingdao Summit with the theme of "mutual trust and mutual benefit, cooperation and win-win" was unveiled in May Fourth Square.

-On September 25th, 2018, the light show to celebrate Chinese Mid-autumn festival was put on the buildings across the sea of the May Fourth Square.
+On September 25, 2018, the light show to celebrate Chinese Mid-autumn festival was put on the buildings across the sea of the May Fourth Square.

 History of May Fourth Square

 The May 4th Movement (五四运动 (wǔsì yùndòng)) was sparked by Article 156 of the Treaty of Versailles which transferred German concessions in Shandong including Qingdao to Japan rather than returning sovereign authority to China.
-Chinese outrage over this provision ignited mass student demonstrations in Beijing on May 4th, 1919 which resulted in the cultural movement known today as the May Fourth Movement.
+Chinese outrage over this provision ignited mass student demonstrations in Beijing on May 4, 1919, which resulted in the cultural movement known today as the May Fourth Movement.
 The May 4th Movement influenced the Chinese delegation not to sign the Treaty of Versailles.
 China declared the end of its war against Germany in September 1919 and signed a separate treaty in 1921.

 After the completion of the May Fourth Square, it has become the main cultural landscape of the eastern new urban area.
 China Central Television and other units filmed special programs with May Fourth Square in the background, especially with the "May Wind" theme sculpture, to commemorate the 80th anniversary of the May Fourth Movement.

+In 1919, China attended the Paris Peace Conference as a victorious country in World War I. However, at the conference, China proposed to return the Shandong Peninsula, which included Qingdao, to China (formerly colonized by Germany), but the Big Five refused and returned Qingdao to Japan.
+After this news reached home, patriotic youths in various cities marched to defend our territorial integrity and refused to sign.
+This is the famous May Fourth Movement in our modern history.
+It finally not only made the delegation from far away in France give up signing the unfair treaty, but also gave birth to the seeds of hope for the later new China.
+Therefore, in order to commemorate this patriotic movement for the country and the people, and to remind future generations of the fate of "weak nations have no diplomacy", Qingdao named it "May Fourth Square" in 1997, which is the origin of May Fourth Square.